 The early years of the agency in the 1960s were prosperous and successful, as Secretary Rusk believed in and supported the role of ACDA.
-ACDA was effectively led by Director William Foster, a former deputy secretary of defense, Deputy Director Adrian Fisher, a former State Department legal advisor, and General Counsel George Bunn, the drafter of the Arms Control and Disarmament Act.
+ACDA was effectively led by Director William Foster, a former Deputy Secretary of Defense, Deputy Director Adrian Fisher, a former State Department Legal Advisor, and General Counsel George Bunn, the drafter of the Arms Control and Disarmament Act.

-Over strong opposition by State - which was pressing for the establishment of a multilateral nuclear force with our NATO allies in Europe - ACDA successfully pressed for the Nuclear Non-Proliferation Treaty, which is now considered a centerpiece of international security.
-ACDA almost single-handedly advocated this proposal within the U.S. executive branch and went on to play the leading U.S. role in the complex multi-party negotiations in Geneva.
+Over strong opposition by State-which was pressing for the establishment of a multilateral nuclear force with our NATO allies in Europe-ACDA successfully pressed for the Nuclear Non-Proliferation Treaty (NPT), which is now considered a centerpiece of international security.
+ACDA almost single-handedly advocated this proposal within the U.S. executive branch and went on to play the leading U.S. role in the complex multiparty negotiations in Geneva.
 Indeed, if it had not been for an independent ACDA, this important agreement might never have come into being.

 Over the years that followed, the post of ACDA director was filled by a series of distinguished public servants, and the agency had a number of significant accomplishments.
-Among the highlights: negotiation of the SALT I agreements by Director Gerard Smith; the negotiation of the Chemical Weapons Convention under Director Ron Lehman; the extension of the nuclear weapon test moratorium in 1993 (initially and for a long time advocated by ACDA alone), and the indefinite extension of the Non-Proliferation Treaty and the negotiation of the Comprehensive Test Ban Treaty under ACDA's last director, John Holum.
-(Holum, for many years a key staffer for Sen. George McGovern, D-S.D., had also been on the policy planning staff at State.)
-These successes all depended to an important degree on the existence of an independent arms control agency, with a director who could take controversial issues directly to the president and the national security advisor.
+Among the highlights: negotiation of the SALT I agreements by Director Gerard Smith; the negotiation of the Chemical Weapons Convention under Director Ron Lehman; the extension of the nuclear weapon test moratorium in 1993 (initially and for a long time advocated by ACDA alone), and the indefinite extension of the NPT along with the negotiation of the Comprehensive Test Ban Treaty (CTBT) under ACDA's last director, John Holum.
+(Holum, for many years a key staffer for Sen. George

+McGovern, D-S.D., had also been on the policy planning staff at State.)
+These successes all depended to an important degree on the existence of an independent arms control agency, with a director who could take controversial issues directly to the President and the National Security Advisor.